 Emma JM.
 Ates, RP, RCAT, DTATI, CCT

-She is a psychotherapist and art therapist in private practice who draws upon Buddhist psychology, contemplative psychotherapy, and contemplative creative therapy (CCT) in her work with adults and couples.
-Her most recent work focuses on promoting gradual and empowering embodied mind training in the CCT process of transforming cognitive and affective suffering.
-Her research focused on Contemplative Creative Therapy and Contemplative Bio-Based Therapy models and treatment using contemplative multimodalities with embodied mind training in psychotherapy
+Emma is a registered psychotherapist (CRPO) and art therapist (CATA) in private practice who draws upon Buddhist psychology, contemplative psychotherapy, meditation-based therapy and interventions (ACT, DBT, CFT), and contemplative creative therapy (CCT) in her work with adults and couples.
+Her most recent work promotes gradual and empowering embodied mind training with the CCT model of eight levels.

 Emma received a Bachelor of Fine Arts (BFA) from Aix-en-Provence University in France, and she holds a Master Level Diploma in Art Therapy (DTATI) from the Toronto Art Therapy Institute (TATI).
 She completed training and certifications in contemplative psychotherapy and compassion-based resilience training (CBRT) with the Nalanda Institute; applied mindfulness meditation at the University of Toronto School of Continuing Studies; and trained in Compassion-Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioural Therapy (DBT).